Westfield Mt Gravatt: Major retailers

-Controversial Renaming
+Renaming

 Following the name change from Westfield Garden City to Westfield Mt Gravatt on 8 August 2022, the shopping centre's social media pages have garnered significant community criticism.
 The change sparked the creation of the petition Don’t change Westfield Garden City to Westfield Mt Gravatt, which received over 1,000 signatures by 10 August 2022.
 The state MP for Mansfield (the state electorate where the shopping centre resides), Ms Corrine McMillan declared on her Facebook page that she had signed the petition.

 Objections to the name change include: